The store will not work correctly in the case when cookies are disabled.

 What to reach for in your gardening kit: Watering can / garden hose

-If you are using a granular fertilisers, like our fertilisers, in order for your fertiliser to start doing its work, you’ll need to water it in.
+If you are using granular fertilisers, like our fertilisers, in order for your fertiliser to start doing its work, you’ll need to water it in.
 If watering a small lawn / area, use a watering can.
-For larger areas use a garden hose.
-Granular fertilisers need to be watered in so that the soil can absorb all those nutrients – if granules are sitting on the surface they can scorch new seedlings when they come up, and if they haven’t been watered – they haven’t been activated and aren’t doing all that hard work they’re supposed to!
+For larger areas, use a garden hose.
+Granular fertilisers need to be watered in so that the soil can absorb all those nutrients – if granules are sitting on the surface, they can scorch new seedlings when they come up, and if they haven’t been watered – they haven’t been activated and aren’t doing all that hard work they’re supposed to!

 4. Wait 2 weeks